jasonraynorris/DEVASC_200-901_STUDY/exam_material/1_6/README.md

 baby-sally subscribed to mom

 EVENT/STATUS: dad: eating dinner
---------dad observation(big-sam:eating dinner)
+--------big-sam observation(dad:eating dinner)
 -------- big-sam has no action for:(eating dinner)
---------dad observation(little-john:eating dinner)
+--------little-john observation(dad:eating dinner)
 -------- little-john has no action for:(eating dinner)
---------dad observation(baby-sally:eating dinner)
+--------baby-sally observation(dad:eating dinner)
 -------- baby-sally has no action for:(eating dinner)

 EVENT/STATUS: mom: eating dinner
---------mom observation(little-john:eating dinner)
+--------little-john observation(mom:eating dinner)
 -------- little-john has no action for:(eating dinner)
---------mom observation(big-sam:eating dinner)
+--------big-sam observation(mom:eating dinner)
 -------- big-sam has no action for:(eating dinner)
---------mom observation(baby-sally:eating dinner)
+--------baby-sally observation(mom:eating dinner)
 -------- baby-sally has no action for:(eating dinner)

 EVENT/STATUS: dad: going to sleep
---------dad observation(big-sam:going to sleep)
+--------big-sam observation(dad:going to sleep)
 ACTION: big-sam: unsubscribing from dad

 big-sam unsubscribed to dad
---------dad observation(baby-sally:going to sleep)
+--------baby-sally observation(dad:going to sleep)
 ACTION: baby-sally: unsubscribing from dad

 baby-sally unsubscribed to dad

 EVENT/STATUS: mom: going to sleep
---------mom observation(little-john:going to sleep)
+--------little-john observation(mom:going to sleep)
 ACTION: little-john: unsubscribing from mom

 little-john unsubscribed to mom
---------mom observation(baby-sally:going to sleep)
+--------baby-sally observation(mom:going to sleep)
 ACTION: baby-sally: unsubscribing from mom

 baby-sally unsubscribed to mom